 If you are thinking of preparing for this mini-course before the school, you could look at Taylor’s ICM paper on Galois representations or at the paper by Buzzard and Gee, The conjectural connections between automorphic representations and Galois representations.

-2. Polarized mixed Hodge structures and review of Schmid’s nilpotent orbit theorem.
+2. Schmid’s nilpotent orbit theorem.

 Abstracts